VsevolodKrasovskyi/netpeakPsel/README.md

 These dependencies will be installed automatically when you install the package via `pip`.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing

 If you'd like to contribute, feel free to fork the repository and submit a pull request.
 Please make sure to update tests as appropriate.
+[GitHub Repo](https://github.com/VsevolodKrasovskyi/netpeakPsel/)